imorland/level-ranks/README.md

 Add a level/expierence bar to your flarum Forum.

-This is a sponsored revive of [Reflar's Level Ranks](https://github.com/ReFlar/level-ranks).
-No active development is planned to take place, unless specifically requested and sponsored.
+This revive of [Reflar's Level Ranks](https://github.com/ReFlar/level-ranks) was sponsored by [pkernstock's](https://discuss.flarum.org/u/pkernstock) [blog](https://patrik.kernstock.net/).

+No further development is planned to take place, unless specifically requested and sponsored.

 ### Installation :balloon: